-- If you have a skin graft with a tie over dressing: Remove your pressure dressing after 24-48 hours as instructed.
-There is a cotton ball dressing sewn over the skin graft and it is NOT to be removed!
+- If you have a skin graft with a tie-over dressing: Remove your pressure dressing after 24-48 hours as instructed.
+There is a cotton ball dressing sewn over the skin graft and it is NOT to be removed.
 You should clean gently around the edges with soap and water.
 Make sure that you remove any dried blood or scab that has formed.
-Coat the edges generously with vaseline and cover with non-stick pad or Band-Aid.
+Coat the edges generously with Vaseline and cover with a non-stick pad or Band-Aid.
 Showering is ok, but try not to get the cotton ball dressing wet.
 If it gets saturated it will start to smell.
 Please know that some drainage is expected.

 DO NOT drink alcohol for 2 days after your surgery.